Track 1 Logo

 Taken together, Pokémon creates a fun opportunity for areas like LLM-Agents and RL to compete and collaborate on a level playing field.
 In that spirit, the PokéAgent Challenge was organized by the teams behind PokéChamp and Metamon, which are recent papers that demonstrate strong human-level play in singles formats.
 Both projects are open-source and have recently been updated to create a more helpful starting point for this competition.
 We have also been joined by VGC-Bench to extend support to VGC (doubles)!

 These projects have their own repositories and publications where you can find more detailed information.
 The "Resources" section below highlights datasets and baselines from these efforts that may be more broadly useful in the development of new methods.
-Participants looking for more of a blank slate to get started with are encouraged to check out poke-env --- the python interface to Showdown used by most recent academic work.
+Participants looking for more of a blank slate to get started are encouraged to check out poke-env — the Python interface to Showdown used by most recent academic work.

 Compute Credits Available

 Recommended for students: Apply to receive GCP credits for cloud compute and Gemini API access.
-Roughly $100+ per team (pending submissions).
+Roughly $100+ per team (subject to application approval).

 Apply for Compute Credits